kircherlab/CADD-scripts/README.md

 ### Update

+#### Version 1.7.2

+Just a `CADD-Script` version update.
+CADD scores are the same as with CADD-script v1.7 (CADD scores v1.7).
+Detailed changes:

+- only snakemake >= 8.25.2 supported
+- using only conda-forge and bioconda channels (no default anymore)
+- new container `docker://visze/cadd-scripts-v1_7:0.1.1`
+- only conda >24.7.1 is allowed (no mamba support anymore)
+- `VCF2vepVCF.py` script fix to extend header.
+Otherwise regseq will fail using the vcf library
+- readme update

 #### Version 1.7.1

 Just a `CADD-Script` version update for snakemake 8 compatibility and containerization.
 CADD scores are the same as with CADD-script v1.7 (CADD scores v1.7).
 Detailed changes: